If you’re a member of AUSfund, we will try to combine your super for you. Here's how it works.

 Cross Fund Matching only combines AUSfund super with participating fund accounts.
 It does not combine accounts between the other funds.

-The following funds participated in the 2017-18 Cross Fund Match exercise which successfully reunited 48,148 members with their unclaimed super in mid-2018.
+The 2017-2018 Cross Fund Match exercise ran with 9 participating industry funds and successfully reunited 48,148 members with their unclaimed super in mid-2018.

 This list may change for future exercises.